Skip to main content

 Delete instance

-You can delete instances that are no longer in use.
+You can delete instances that are no longer needed.

 caution

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-2. In the Instance menu, select the [More] icon > Delete instance.
+2. In the Instance menu, click the [More] icon > Delete instance.

 Monitoring

-Monitoring is divided into basic monitoring and detailed monitoring.
-For detailed monitoring, installation of a monitoring agent is required beforehand.
+Monitoring is divided into basic and detailed monitoring.
+Detailed monitoring requires prior installation of a monitoring agent.

 Basic monitoring

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-Disk Read/Write BytesDisk (volume) read, write usage over time
+Disk Read/Write BytesDisk (volume) I/O activity over time

 Detailed monitoring

-1. Go to Beyond Compute Service > Virtual Machine in the KakaoCloud Console.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

 Associate public IP